What a Washer Not Draining Means for Your Appliance—And Your Wallet

 Q: I threw a load of clothes in the washer a while ago, and when I came back to put them in the dryer they were still submerged in water!
 It looks like the washing machine never drained.
-The machine was working just fine yesterday, so I’m wondering why is my washer not draining now?
+The machine was working just fine yesterday, so why is my washer not draining now?

 The exact height needed for a washer to drain will vary across brands and models.
-Luckily, the owner’s manual that came with your washer probably lists the height range that lets your washing machine drain properly.
+Luckily, the owner’s manual that came with the washer probably lists the height range that lets the washing machine drain properly.
 If it turns out that the current drain height is less than ideal, it may be necessary to reposition the drain hose or its standpipe (the pipe that connects to the drain hose) to remedy the issue.
 There are plenty of washing machine drainage options out there if the current setup isn’t working.

 Problems with the home’s plumbing system may affect the washing machine.

 A clog in the pipes taking dirty water away from the washer could be causing the backup.
-Try disconnecting the drain hose from the pipe while being careful to hold the hose upright so water can’t leak out.
+One way to identify this problem is to try disconnecting the drain hose from the pipe while being careful to hold the hose upright so water can’t leak out.
 If the blockage isn’t too far down the line, it may be possible to dislodge it with one of the best drain snakes.